dstroud/dreamsequence/README.md

 # Dreamsequence

-Chord-based sequencer, arpeggiator, and harmonizer for Monome Norns+Grid.
+Chord-based sequencer, arpeggiator, and harmonizer for Monome Norns+Grid

-Required: Monome Norns (**v2.7.6 or later**) and Grid.
+Required: Monome Norns (**v2.7.6 or later**) and Grid

 Optional:
 - Crow (**[v3.0.1](https://github.com/monome/crow/releases/tag/v3.0.1)** due to issues with v4.0.2) can be used to process incoming CV+triggers as well as to send sequences to CV gear or certain i2c gear (currently Just Friends and Disting EX).